kleveri2/CSE498_CARLA/README.md

 - Windows: https://carla.readthedocs.io/en/latest/build_windows/
 - Linux: https://carla.readthedocs.io/en/latest/build_linux/

-Once this repository has been built from source following the steps above, some additional configurations must be made.

 # Manual Map Generation
 Follow the steps below to generate a map of a manually-selected real-world location:
 1. Open the map generation widget located at "CarlaToolsContent/OnroadMapGenerator/UW_OnRoadMainWidget".
 To see "CarlaToolsContent", the "Show Plugin Content" option must be enabled in the Content Browser's View Options.